 ATP7A is expressed in all tissues except liver.
-In the small intestine, ATP7A regulates copper absorption, and after Cu(I) ions are absorbed into enterocytes, ATP7A is again required to transfer them across the basolateral membrane into the circulation.
-In other organs and tissues, the ATP7A protein has a dual role and shuttles between the Golgi apparatus and the cell membrane to maintain proper copper concentrations (69).
-ATP7A normally resides in the Golgi apparatus, where it supplies Cu(I) to various enzymes (eg, peptidyl-α-monooxygenase, tyrosinase, and lysyl oxidase) that are critical for the structures and functions of nervous system, bone, skin, and hair (69; 75).
-However, if intracellular Cu(I) levels are elevated, ATP7A moves to the cell membrane and eliminates excess Cu(I) from the cell (18; 44; 75).
+After Cu(I) ions are absorbed into enterocytes by high-affinity copper-uptake protein 1 (CTR1) in the small intestine (42; 16), ATP7A is required to transfer them across the basolateral membrane into the circulation.
+In other organs and tissues, the ATP7A protein has a dual role and shuttles between the Golgi apparatus and the cell membrane to maintain proper copper concentrations (75).
+ATP7A normally resides in the Golgi apparatus, where it supplies Cu(I) to various enzymes (eg, peptidyl-α-monooxygenase, tyrosinase, and lysyl oxidase) that are critical for the structures and functions of nervous system, bone, skin, and hair (75; 81).
+However, if intracellular Cu(I) levels are elevated, ATP7A moves to the cell membrane and eliminates excess Cu(I) from the cell (19; 50; 81).

-Atp7a trafficks to neuronal processes of hippocampal glutamatergic neurons in response to activation of synaptic N-methyl-D-aspartate (NMDA) receptors (89; Schlief et al 2006).
+Atp7a trafficks to neuronal processes of hippocampal glutamatergic neurons in response to activation of synaptic N-methyl-D-aspartate (NMDA) receptors (95; 96).
 This activation, which induces calcium (Ca2+) entry through the receptor after glutamate binding, is also associated with rapid copper efflux from these cells.
 Atp7a trafficking and copper release are impaired in the mottled-brindled model.

-As an X-linked disease, Menkes disease typically occurs in males who present at 2 to 3 months of age, with loss of previously obtained developmental milestones and the onset of hypotonia, seizures, and failure to thrive.
+As an X-linked disease, Menkes disease typically occurs in males who commonly present at 2 to 3 months of age, with loss of previously obtained developmental milestones and the onset of hypotonia, seizures, and failure to thrive.
+Diagnosis occurs much earlier in affected infants with older affected siblings (36).
 Characteristic physical changes of the hair and facies, in conjunction with typical neurologic findings, often suggest the diagnosis (06).
 The appearance of young infants with Menkes disease is less distinctive before the onset of neurodegeneration.
 Morphological correlates in the brain include atrophy of grey matter, ventriculomegaly, tortuous intracranial vasculature, and white matter signal changes consistent with loss of myelin and axons.
 In the natural history of classic Menkes disease, death usually occurs by the time the individual with Menkes disease is aged 3 years.

 Biochemical phenotype.
 The biochemical phenotype in Menkes disease involves (1) low levels of copper in plasma, liver, and brain due to impaired intestinal absorption; (2) reduced activities of numerous copper-dependent enzymes; and (3) paradoxical accumulation of copper in certain tissues (ie, duodenum, kidney, spleen, pancreas, skeletal muscle, and placenta).
 The copper-retention phenotype is also evident in cultured fibroblasts and lymphoblasts, in which reduced egress of radiolabeled copper is demonstrable in pulse-chase experiments.
 This constellation of biochemical findings denotes a primary defect affecting copper transport that begins with impaired absorption at the intestinal level and continues with failed utilization and handling of whatever copper is conveyed to other cells in the body.